kestiq/SavePreviousVersion/README.md

 # SavePreviousVersion
 This is an Excel add-in that creates backup of a workbook before saving it.
 Tested on Windows 7 x64 & Excel 2012.

 Should work on Windows 7+ (both x32 and x64) with Excel 2012+.

+Default backup folder located at **%USERPROFILE%\Documents\ExcelPreviousFileVersions**.
+You can change this folder on Add-Ins ribbon tab.

 ## How to use:
 - Download [latest release](https://github.com/kestiq/SavePreviousVersion/releases/download/1.0.0.5/SavePreviousVersion_1.0.0.5.zip)